delpanahi/colorbuddy/README.md

 Once designers input an RGB value, **Color Buddy** will provide a visual of how their inputted color would look to those with protanopia (inablility to see red), deuteranopia (inability to see green), and tritanopia (inability to see blue).

-Our **Color Buddy** tool also includes an 'About **Color Buddy**' tab, giving users more information about protanopia, deuteranopia, and tritanopia.
+Our **Color Buddy** tool also includes an *About **Color Buddy*** tab, giving users more information about protanopia, deuteranopia, and tritanopia.
-This 'About **Color Buddy**' tab aims to bring awareness to colorblindness, encouraging inclusivity.
+This *About **Color Buddy*** tab aims to bring awareness to colorblindness, encouraging inclusivity.

-The last tab, 'Credits', showcases the contributors of this project to add a more personal touch to the tool.
+The last tab, *Credits*, showcases the contributors of this project to add a more personal touch to the tool.

 ## How Color Buddy Works:
 ### Frontend: